Thursday 10 October 2024

 The river didn't look too fast, we've all seen the Thames higher but it had a heavy flow highlighted by a young swan which went downstream faster than boats are allowed.
 I stopped by the first slack knowing I could get soaked through at any moment so not wanting to walk too far.

-It was a fairly slow process as each cast the bites were in a small area under a tree that required the float held back from the off, almost running through in a semi circular trot with the eddy, this deeper, slower zone must have been where my feed was collecting, the bites were unmissable though when the float got down to this sweet spot each time.
+It was a fairly slow process as each cast the bites were in a small area under a tree that required the float held back from the off, almost running through in a semi circular trot with the eddy, this deeper, slower zone must have been where my feed was collecting, the bites were unmissable though when the float finally got down to this sweet spot each time.

 I also manged a few silver bream, lovely little things these with their huge eyes, you also get them on bread or hemp but I had 7 today on maggot.